Skip to Content

 Toronto, ON

-Greetings.
-My name is Adolphina Wilson (she / her).
-I am a precision machinist with over 15 years of professional experience in robotics + AI automation; specialized in sustainable manufacturing + climate solutions.
-I coach women through technical + vocational education + training to become highly qualified personnel in STEM.
+Adolphina Wilson (she / her) is a precision machinist with over 15 years of professional experience in robotics + AI automation; specializing in sustainable manufacturing and climate solutions.
+She coaches women through technical and vocational education and training to become highly qualified personnel in STEM.

 Africentric Picnic Basket Project